linkedRohit/SlackBotNode/README.md

 **Brief about the project**
     Keeping in mind that ours is a website that is used by millions, we are constantly striving for no downtime.
-In such cases, we need tools which can help us resolve issues faster and with minimal resource involvement.
-Hence we have implemented some features we could think of and are planning to add more.
+    In such cases, we need tools which can alert fast, help us resolve issues faster and with minimal resource involvement.
+    Hence we have developed a slack bot and implemented some features we could think of and are planning to add more.

 Features :